kschuler/guide/guidelines/coding-and-transcribing.md

 > - `other`: some other word (e.g. English +s, any other word)
 > - `null`: no marker used

-> If you are uncertain how to code something, just ask Katie in person.
+> If you are uncertain how to code something, just ask me in person.